mausec/zip_psw_cracker/README.md

 YOUR USE OF THE SCRIPT IS SOLELY AT YOUR OWN RISK.

 I by no means is an expert in python.
 But would appreciate positive feedback to improve my skills.

+This script run on a single thread since the password files sizes i tested with are reasonable in size.